swaptacular/swpt_stomp/swpt-certificates.rst

   quickly identify the set of certificates containing a particular public key.

-When authenticating client SSL/TLS connections from peer Swaptacular network nodes, the node's root certificate SHOULD be configured to be **the only trusted root certificate**.
+When authenticating client SSL/TLS connections from Swaptacular peers, the node's root certificate SHOULD be configured to be **the only trusted root certificate**.

 Server certificates